 Indirect Costs Explained/DCAA Compliance

-The subject Indirect Costs is one of the most complex and high profile items in managing government contracts.
+The subject of Indirect Costs is one of the most complex and high profile items in managing government contracts.
 It is one of the most misunderstood items as well.
-It is a high profile item for regulatory agencies such as DCAA for sure.
+It is a high-profile item for regulatory agencies such as DCAA for sure.
 To be successful contractors need to get a good handle on managing indirect costs.
+This can sometimes mean business owners having a good understanding of the basics of small business loans in Jacksonville or how to use loans to help manage their business and expenses.
 Below I outline the requirements and hopefully offer a simpler understanding for small businesses and large businesses alike.

-This is mainly written for small business application but large businesses may benefit as well.
-Also I have included some illustrations for small business indirect cost rate calculations.
+This is mainly written for small business applications but large businesses may benefit as well.
+Also, I have included some illustrations for small business indirect cost rate calculations.
 Large companies subject to the cost accounting standards have additional requirements to consider.
 The sections are listed below for direct access.
 A discussion of indirect costs follows:

 I. Direct vs. Indirect Costing